Hobbies & CraftsRare U.S. Coins

 Since Gasparro designed the reverse of the Kennedy half dollar, that’s where you’ll find his FG initials.
 Er, that’s where you should find them, anyway!

-Normally, the FG will be found on the bottom left quarter of the Kennedy half dollar — just between the eagle’s rightmost tail feather and its right leg.
+Normally, the FG will be found on the bottom right quarter of the Kennedy half dollar — just between the eagle’s rightmost tail feather and its right leg.

 If you don’t see that on your Kennedy half dollar, then chances are you may have a no FG Kennedy half dollar!